The article was originally published by TJ Ryan on November 19, 2015.

 - Energy Supplement payments (also known as the quarterly supplement)

-You must show your CSHC card or your Medicare card to the pharmacist in order to receive the concession on PBS medicine.
+According to Centrelink, you should show your CSHC card or your Medicare card to the pharmacist in order to receive the concession on PBS medicine.

 With the CSHC, you can also sometimes get a concession discount from some health, household, transport, education, and recreation services offered by local state governments and private businesses.
-For example, card holders get cheaper railway travel on Great Southern Rail services such as The Indian Pacific, The Ghan, and The Overland.
+For example, card holders get cheaper railway travel on Great Southern Rail services such as The Indian Pacific, The Ghan and The Overland.
 Nothing to get steamed up about there – they are certainly on the right track.

 Who is covered by my Commonwealth Seniors Heath Card?